ZhangLe59151/language-processing/README.md

 # language-processing
-customer recommand text from a product.
+customer reviews text from a product.
-extract the most liked part and disliked part from customer's recommand.
+extract the most liked part and disliked part from customer's reviews.

 - bert-segment-classification model
 - tokenization